 Seasonality and recent market behaviour suggest the S&P 500 will rally after reaching a mid-March low, according to Frank Cappelleri, Chief Market Technician at Instinet.

-Bitcoin looks poised for a retest of its all time high, according to Tony Sycamore, Director of Australia-based TECHFX TRADERS.
+There is some risk that Bitcoin has completed a 5-wave rally and a possible medium-term high, according to Elliott Wave specialist Tony Sycamore, Director of Australia-based TECHFX TRADERS.